Vegas Betting Odds For The 2016 Presidential Election

 The 2016 U.S. Presidential Election is slated to take place on November 8th, 2016 however there are already odds for who will win the 2016 Presidential Election available for wagering from online sportsbooks.
 This would be because no single day will influence the path of the nation as much as electing a new commander in chief to lead our country.

-With the election being almost four years away (at the time of this writing), we have no idea of who will be on the ticket for any of the parties... the only thing that we do know is that President Barack Obama will not be able to seek a third term and therefore we will have a new leader following the 58th Presidential Election.
+With the election being just over a year away, we still have no idea of who will be on the ticket for any of the parties... the only thing that we do know is that President Barack Obama will not be able to seek a third term and therefore we will have a new leader following the 58th Presidential Election.

 Latest Presidential Odds: Since Bovada unveilied their odds to win the 2016 Presidential Election the day after the 2012 Election, nothing has changed which was to be expected.
 By looking below, you can see the bet for Democrats vs. Republicans in 2016 along with each side's odds to win.
 The odds are currently in favor of the Democratic Party as shown by the -130 odds which pays right around $.76 for every dollar wagered.
 Conversely, the Republican Party has been given -110 odds which pays out $.909 for every dollar bet on the GOP to win.